 Our program is rich in conversations.
 We host an annual Anschutz Distinguished Fellow, a scholar whose work straddles theory and practice.
 We sponsor a wealth of public programs initiated by faculty, graduate, and undergraduate students who constellate around the program.
 We foster intimate research communities through the American Studies Workshop Series, the Graduate Salon, and other venues where students and faculty from a wide range of departments gather and underscore our investment in “in-between” disciplinary spaces.

 We imagine the future of American studies at Princeton to be intersectional, interdisciplinary, and collaborative.
-Internationalizing American studies will be a priority, alongside connections with other interdisciplinary programs — the Program in Gender and Sexuality Studies, the Program in Law and Public Affairs, the Center for Digital Humanities, and the Princeton Environmental Institute — and with departments across the campus — history, history of science, African American studies, English, anthropology, sociology, religion, politics, psychology, architecture, art and archaeology; an array of disciplines already reflected in the membership of the executive committee for the current Program in American Studies.
+Internationalizing American studies will be a priority, alongside connections with other interdisciplinary programs — the Program in Gender and Sexuality Studies, Program in Law and Public Affairs, Center for Digital Humanities, and High Meadows Environmental Institute — and with departments across the campus — history, history of science, African American studies, English, anthropology, sociology, religion, politics, psychology, architecture, art and archaeology; an array of disciplines already reflected in the membership of the executive committee for the current Program in American Studies.

 We have faith in the potential of American studies to reach out to the social sciences as well as the science fields.
 American studies scholars are doing cutting edge work in the field of disability studies, partnering with scholars in the programs in neuroscience, history of medicine, and gender and sexuality; in critical food studies with scientists, environmentalists, and economists; at intersections of sociology and astrophysics, of performance studies and visual technology, of architecture and urbanism, of music and digital technology, of legal theory and socio-legal studies, and more.